-Since the inception of the Beyond the Border Action Plan, EBTC has been pleased with the successful implementation of some of the outlined initiatives and pilot programs that are keys to providing significant trade and travel benefits to our member states and provinces.
-Over the past three years this progress has included:
+Since the inception of the Beyond the Border Action Plan, EBTC has been pleased with the successful implementation of many of the outlined initiatives and pilot programs that are keys to providing significant trade and travel benefits to our member states and provinces.
+Over the past five years this progress has included:

-- Facilitation of cross-border business by taking steps to ensure that business travelers benefit from more efficient and predictable border clearance processes - Increased membership in the NEXUS trusted traveler program to more than one million - Implementation of the NEXUS eGate pilot project at the Peace Bridge in Fort Erie, Ontario / Buffalo, New York, allowing 24 hour access to the NEXUS lanes - Increased and harmonized the threshold value for low-value commercial shipments, reducing transaction costs for industry by millions of dollars each year - Successful implementation of phase I of the rail pre-inspection pilot for inbound marine cargo at the Port of Prince Rupert (British Columbia) destined to the U.S. by rail - Successful implementation of phase I of the truck cargo pre-inspection pilot at Pacific Highway in Surrey, British Columbia / Blaine, Washington, in which U.S. Customs and Border Protection (CBP) officers pre-inspected approximately 3.500 U.S.-bound commercial trucks - Successful implementation of phase II of the truck cargo pre-inspection pilot at the Peace Bridge in Fort Erie, Ontario / Buffalo, New York to test the feasibility of reducing wait times and border congestion by conducting U.S. primary inspection of U.S.-bound commercial trucks in Canada - The announcement of an Agreement on Land, Rail, Marine and Air Transportation Preclearance between the Government of Canada and the Government of the United States in March 2015 (subject to ratification by Canada's Parliament and the U.S. Congress before any aspects can be implemented) - Successful testing of the initial phases of the entry/exit pilot initiative to develop a system to allow the exit from one country to serve as the record of entry to the other country.
+- Facilitation of cross-border business by taking steps to ensure that business travelers benefit from more efficient and predictable border clearance processes. - Increased membership in the NEXUS trusted traveller program to more than 1.1 million members, an increase of 20% from 2013 levels and 80% since 2011. - Implementation of the NEXUS eGate pilot project at the Peace Bridge in Fort Erie (Ontario) and Buffalo (New York), allowing 24 hour access to the NEXUS lanes. - Addition of NEXUS Flex lane technology at the Derby Line, Vermont/Stanstead, Quebec border crossing, providing more efficient clearance for low-risk trusted travellers. - Increased and harmonized threshold values for low-value commercial shipments, reducing transaction costs for industry by millions of dollars each year. - Successful implementation of phase I of the rail pre-inspection pilot for inbound marine cargo at the Port of Prince Rupert (British Columbia) destined to the U.S. by rail. - Successful implementation of phase I of the truck cargo pre-inspection pilot at Pacific Highway in Surrey, British Columbia / Blaine, Washington, in which U.S. Customs and Border Protection (CBP) officers pre-inspected approximately 3,500 U.S.-bound commercial trucks. - Successful implementation of phase II of the truck cargo pre-inspection pilot at the Peace Bridge in Fort Erie, Ontario / Buffalo, New York to test the feasibility of reducing wait times and border congestion by conducting U.S. primary inspection of U.S.-bound commercial trucks in Canada. - The agreement by Canada, the United States and the State of Michigan to expedite the construction of the Gordie Howe International Bridge between Detroit and Windsor. - In November 2015, the province reached substantial completion on the Hon.
+Herb Gray Parkway, the access road portion of a new end-to-end transportation solution connecting Highway 401 in Ontario to the U.S. Interstate system in Michigan.. - The announcement of an Agreement on Land, Rail, Marine and Air Transportation Preclearance between the Government of Canada and the

+Government of the United States in March 2015 (subject to ratification by Canada's Parliament and the U.S. Congress before any aspects can be implemented).

+- The announcement, by the Canadian government, of a \$47milion investment to restore and improve the St-Bernard-de-Lacolle port of entry between 2015 and 2018. - Successful testing of the initial phases of the entry/exit pilot initiative to develop a system to allow the exit from one country to serve as the record of entry to the other country.

-While EBTC applauds the successful implementation of a number of pilot projects, there are a number of key areas and initiatives from the Beyond the Border Action Plan where there has been limited progress and the initial deadlines were not met as we entered into the fourth year of the accord.
-Likewise, there are other concepts and projects identified in the Action Plan, such as the identification of funding for U.S. infrastructure projects included in the Border Infrastructure Investment Plan that have still not been completed.
+While EBTC applauds the successful implementation of these projects, there are a number of key areas and initiatives from the Beyond the Border Action Plan where there has been limited progress and the initial deadlines were not met as we entered into the sixth year of the accord.
+Likewise, there are other concepts and projects identified in the Action Plan, such as the identification of funding for U.S. infrastructure projects included in the Border Infrastructure Investment Plan that have still not been realized.